 Are the pop-up dies easy to assemble?

 Absolutely!
 Ease, function and versatility are our guiding principles for design.
 With our dies you’ll get from paper to pop-up in no time, leaving you plenty of time for decorating.
 Check out the Videos and Instructions pages for easy-to-follow directions

 Pop-up cards are for everybody!
 They are like a little bit of magic in every card.
 They’re fun to make, fun to give, and fun to receive.
 Plus, handmade pop-up cards normally end up on display while the recipient marvels and brags about your talent.
 How cool is that?

 More!
 I want more!
 How often are new dies released?

-Our goal is to release new products four times a year.
+Our goal is to release new products three times a year.
 Make sure you sign up for our newsletter at the bottom of this page so you stay informed of new product releases.